 Patients with clinically localized diseases are usually treated with active surveillance, radical prostatectomy and radiation therapy.
 The choice of therapy is based on the probability that the untreated tumor will adversely affect patient survival and quality of life.1,9,10 PSA relapse-free survival is commonly used because metastatic progression on examination or imaging may not be apparent for years.
 After radical prostatectomy, PSA usually becomes undetectable in the blood within 6 weeks, and if that does not occur, the patient is considered to have residual or recurrent disease.1,9,10 Extensive local disease increases the probability of regional lymph node extension even when they appear normal on imaging.

-There are several factors which can help guide treatment in addition to the initial clinical T stage which include: the number of biopsy cores in which cancer is detected, the biopsy Gleason score and the baseline PSA.
+There are several factors which can help guide treatment in addition to the initial clinical T stage which includes: the number of biopsy cores in which cancer is detected, the biopsy Gleason score and the baseline PSA.
 Other clinical practices focus on definitive cut off points to determine treatment modalities such as a Gleason score of 8 and above, PSA greater than 10 ng/mL.

 Prostate cancer treatment modalities can be associated with significant adverse effects.
 In patients who undergo a radical prostatectomy, incontinence rates can be as high as 47% while impotence rates range from 25 - 89%.
-Note that with radical prostatectomy, impotence may be immediate but resolve over time while in patients who receive radiation therapy, impotence is not immediate but may develop over a long period of time possibly over months.1,9,10,13Note that bowel function can also be adversely affected by a radical prostatectomy.
+Note that with radical prostatectomy, impotence may be immediate but resolve over time while in patients who receive radiation therapy, impotence is not immediate but may develop over a long period of time possibly over months.1,9,10,13Note that bowel function can also be adversely affected by radical prostatectomy.

 The primary purpose of radical prostatectomy is to remove the cancer with clear margins while avoiding disruption of the external urethral sphincter and sparing of the autonomic nerves in the neurovascular bundles which control potency.
 Radical prostatectomy is usually performed in patients who have a life expectancy of more than 10 years.
 It can be performed through a perineal or retropubic approach.9,10 Minimally invasive approaches have been linked to shorter hospital stays.